Chevrotain/chevrotain/packages/chevrotain/docs/tutorial/step4_fault_tolerance.md

 ## Types Of Recovery Strategies

--   Single Token insertion/deletion and repetiton re-sync are "in rule" recovery strategies.
+-   Single Token insertion/deletion and repetition re-sync are "in rule" recovery strategies.
 -   General re-sync Recovery is a "between rules" recovery strategy.

 The main difference is that "in-rule" recovery fixes the problem in the scope of a single rule